rpavlov/rpavlov.com/source/2021-02-13-live-on-tor.html.md

 HiddenServicePort 80 127.0.0.1:8080
 ```

 Finally, add a vhost to nginx.
-Your web root may var so double check that.
+Your web root may vary so double check that.

 ```nginx
 server {